storj-archived/storjshare-gui/README.md

 build system.
 It is unlikely that you will need to modify this.

 The `app/package.json` contains all of the application's dependencies.
-For more information on contributing to DriveShare, see `CONTRIBUTING.md`.
+For more information on contributing to Storj Share, see `CONTRIBUTING.md`.

 Building
 --------